Building a Solar-Powered Repeater

 Drain Plug | VENT-PS1YBK-N8001 | $3 | https://www.mouser.com/ProductDetail/Amphenol-LTW/VENT-PS1YBK-N8001?qs=5aG0NVq1C4wAxWre7fChJA%3D%3D |

 The above listing for the Solar Repeater build is actually based on fairly outdated info.
-However, there are many members experiementing with solar builds on our Matermost Instance and willing to help with any questions or guidnace.
+However, there are many members experimenting with solar builds on our Mattermost instance and are willing to help with any questions or guidance.